-To the left, a few of the remaining smoke stacks remind me that this whole neighborhood east of Madison’s capital building was pretty empty when I first moved to the city.
+To the left, a few of the remaining smokestacks remind me that this whole neighborhood east of Madison’s capitol building was pretty empty when I first moved to the city.
 It was like a dead zone between the bustling neighborhood around the capitol building, and the hipster art scene neighborhood known simply as Willy Street.
 My friends and I used to jokingly call this no man’s land the “industrial zone”, but that’s actually what it was.

 Now, it’s got tons of new restaurants, bars, music venues, and even its own wildly popular soccer team.